-The Water Services Division is comprised of twelve employees who are responsible for all water and sewer infrastructure on the City’s system.
+The Water Services Division is comprised of fourteen employees who are responsible for all water and sewer infrastructure on the City’s system.
 The Division responds to water main breaks, sewer back-ups, sewer and water-related customer concerns, locating water and sewer lines prior to construction activities, and reading water meters.
 The Division also maintains the fountains in the downtown area of Sager Creek.

 Wastewater Collection System